 Reasons Why You Might Consider Selling Your Property Yourself

-The main reason behind people choosing to sell their home without an agent is savings –
+The main reason behind people choosing to sell their home without an agent is savings – pure and simple.

-By selling yourself, you save the commission (a percentage of sale) that would otherwise go
+By selling yourself, you save the commission (a percentage of sale) that would otherwise go to the agent.

 Four things you need to know before you sell your home

-Selling a home successfully is about much more than simply sticking a ‘for sale’ sign up in
+Selling a home successfully is about much more than simply sticking a ‘for sale’ sign up in your front yard.

 - Placing a “For Sale” ad on relevant real estate websites